 • Traumatic experiences, such as violence, abuse, or neglect in childhood.

-• Certain personality traits, such as low self-esteem, perfectionism, or excessive concern about appearance, body shape, and weight.
+• Certain personality traits are associated with low self-esteem, perfectionism, or excessive concern about appearance, body shape, and weight.

 • Family risk factors, like disordered eating habits or a focus on thinness and appearance within the family.